The Main Street Rhode Island Streetscape Improvement Fund (870-RICR-20-00-6)

 6.“Board” means the board of directors of the Corporation.

-7.“Committed match” means a match for a Streetscape Improvement Project with a value of not less than thirty percent (30%) of the total project cost that is committed prior to the receipt of funds pursuant to the Act.
-The match shall be in the form of cash or the appraised value of any real estate necessary for the project that is contributed in order to construct the project; provided that a match comprised of real estate shall require the submission of an appraisal not older than one year from the date of Application.
-A Committed Match may include funds expended within six months prior to the date of the Application for engineering, design, investigations, environmental assessment or studies, legal fees, or costs incurred in obtaining necessary municipal approvals; provided that no funds expended or obligated to be paid prior to July 1, 2015 shall qualify as part of the Committed Match.
+7.“Committed match” means a match for a Streetscape Improvement Project that is committed prior to the receipt of funds pursuant to the Act.
+The match shall be in the form of cash or the appraised value of any real estate necessary for the project that is contributed in order to construct the project; provided that a match comprised of real estate shall require the submission of an appraisal not older than one (1) year from the date of Application.
+A Committed Match may include funds expended within six (6) months prior to the date of the Application for engineering, design, investigations, environmental assessment or studies, legal fees, or costs incurred in obtaining necessary municipal approvals; provided that no funds expended or obligated to be paid prior to July 1, 2015 shall qualify as part of the Committed Match.
 A Committed Match shall not include funds expended on general overhead, salary, or other such expenses that are not incurred directly and exclusively for the Streetscape Improvement Project.